jayllo-c/tp/docs/DeveloperGuide.md

 The activity diagram below illustrates the steps involved in executing the `edit` command.
 In practice, a `Reject` activity will result in a `CommandException` being thrown.

 <puml src="diagrams/EditCommandActivityDiagram.puml" alt="Activity Diagram for the `edit` Command" />

+### Delete Person Command : `delete`

+The `delete` command allows a user to delete a person with the specified index.

+#### Implementation Details

+##### Parsing User Input

+The `DeleteCommandParser` class is responsible for parsing user input to extract the index of the person to be deleted.
+It uses the `ArgumentTokenizer` to tokenize the input string, extracting the index of the person to be deleted and ensures that the index is valid.

+##### Executing the Command

+The `DeleteCommandParser` object creates a `DeleteCommand` object upon successful parsing.
+The `LogicManager` then calls the `execute` method in the `DeleteCommand` class, which then interacts with the `Model` component to remove the person.

+##### Sequence Diagram

+For more details on the implementation of the `delete` command, refer to the [Delete Command Sequence Diagram](#example-of-parsing-user-input-delete-command).

+#### Design Considerations

+We have chosen to implement the `delete` command to accept the index of the person to be deleted to maximize convenience for the user.
+The numbering of the lists will be displayed to the user, making indexing very intuitive.

 ### **Export Feature** : `export`